bbkane/warg/README.md

 ## Sections, Commands, and Flags

-warg is designed to create heirarchical CLI applications similar to [azure-cli](https://github.com/Azure/azure-cli) (just to be clear, azure-cli is not built with warg, but it was my inspiration for warg).
+warg is designed to create hierarchical CLI applications similar to [azure-cli](https://github.com/Azure/azure-cli) (just to be clear, azure-cli is not built with warg, but it was my inspiration for warg).
 These apps use sections to group subcommands, and pass information via flags, not positional arguments.
 A few examples:

 ### azure-cli